testfairy-blog/TestFairyMediaPlayerGlue/README.md

 # TestFairyMediaPlayerGlue
-A glue class for capturing media player events from Android #androidtv
+A glue class for capturing media player events from Android TV apps.